mbernste/mbernste.github.io/_posts/2020-11-11-laplacian_matrix.md

 Said differently, the Laplacian tells us, in some sense, how close we are to a local maximum/minimum.
 It's the analogue to the second derivative for a continuous, single-variate function!

 <center><img src="https://raw.githubusercontent.com/mbernste/mbernste.github.io/master/images/LaplacianExample.png" alt="drawing" width="500"/></center>

+We will save a rigorous definition for the gradient, divergence, and laplacian for another blog post.
+In the meantime, this high-level intuition will be enough to understand the core ideas behind the graph Laplacian.

 Constructing a Laplacian for graphs
 --------------